Senator Pushes Bill To Curb 'Exploitative And Addictive' Social Media Practices

 Democrats have also increasingly turned against big tech — but for different reasons.
 Sen. Mark Warner, the top Democrat on the Senate Intelligence Committee, said he sees elements of Hawley's proposal that he could support.

 "Like in any business there are already prohibitions about deceptive practices — basic consumer protections," Warner said.
-"We don't have any of that in in the social media world... the rub comes in how you define those practices."
+"We don't have any of that in the social media world. ... the rub comes in how you define those practices."

 All of this is to say that Hawley's proposal is more than a long-shot bill.